Buying Guide : Austin Maxi

 1748cc: Twin carb, 95bhp, 1972-1981 1750HL, 1750HLS

 |Transmission options:||Five-speed manual, four-speed automatic|

 THE Maxi’s range was never extensive – and you had a choice of two engine sizes, three states of tune and various interior packages.
-The five-door is your only body option, although there was a four-door Morris version on the cars – which was cancelled shortly before launch.
-1970 Saw the improved Maxi Mk2 filter through (although it was never called this), and in 1979, the ‘Maxi 2’ (effectively a Mk3 version) was launched – it’s easily spotted thanks to bigger rubber ended bumpers and plastic hub caps.
+The five-door is your only body option, although there was a four-door Morris version on the cards – which was cancelled shortly before launch.
+1970 saw the improved Maxi Mk2 filter through (although it was never called this) and, in 1979, the ‘Maxi 2’ (effectively a Mk3 version) was launched – it’s easily spotted thanks to bigger rubber ended bumpers and plastic hub caps.

 Mind you, as it was a saloon and an estate all in one, what more did you need?

 BEING a BMC/BL product of the Sixties and Seventies, the Maxi benefits from the joys of parts sharing and, although the platform was unique to the car, there are plenty of components shared with the better-selling Allegro.
 In terms of reliability, the Maxi seems to have a better record than the Allegro and Princess – although how much of that is down to a simple case of buyer perception is another matter.

 The Maxi’s body is extremely strong, but it is not immune to rust.
 Corrosion to front wings and doors is not structural but can be extremely unsightly.
 The front end of the sills is a known weak area – as are the rear suspension mounts, so pay close attention to these areas.
 Right hand side rear door – these always rot first, and no-one knows why.
 They are interchangeable with the BMC 1800 and Austin 3-litre, although we suspect finding a Maxi door is easier than its bigger brothers.